Critique and Crisis: Topic

 The subject of the book is the portrayal of a historical epoch in the 18th century that Koselleck sees as connected in terms of intellectual history: absolutism, the Enlightenment and the French Revolution.
 The birth of modern civil society from the womb of European absolutism is traced in three chapters.
 The introduction outlines the topic with two sentences: "Absolutism causes the genesis of the Enlightenment; the Enlightenment causes the genesis of the French Revolution".

-According to Jürgen Habermas, this Enlightenment, conceived "from a dialectic of politics and morality" Koselleck unfolds the premise that the absolutist state performs a pacifying function for "the space devastated by the religious civil wars".
+According to Jürgen Habermas, this Enlightenment, conceived "from a dialectic of politics and morality", unfolds the premise that the absolutist state performs a pacifying function for "the space devastated by the religious civil wars".
 As a morally neutral institution, it granted its subjects freedom of conscience in the private sphere, as long as this was not directed against the sovereignty of the state.
 The absolutist state thus created the conditions for the rise of the bourgeoisie.

 In a "secularization of criticism" of church and state, the self-confidence of the bourgeoisie, in alliance with the anti-absolutist nobility, broke the boundaries set by the state.
 The Enlightenment's criticism of the absolutist state led to a political crisis, the bourgeois revolution.
 Koselleck uses a medical metaphor to describe the bourgeois world and the crisis it triggered: he sees it as a "destructive disease".

 According to the reviewer Helmut Kuhn, the axiomatic of the political "always affirmed in advance" owes much to his mentor Carl Schmitt, who is "present in every chapter of this study".
 Koselleck also adopted Schmitt's concept of civil war to grasp the structure of European history, as well as that of Schmitt's reading of Hobbes understanding of the absolutist purpose of the state as the perpetual prevention of civil war.

 Contents

 First chapter

 The first chapter examines the genesis and structure of the absolutist state as a prerequisite for the Enlightenment.
-Overcoming the religious civil wars is the raison d'être (raison d'être) of absolutism.
+Overcoming the religious civil wars is the raison d'être of absolutism.
 The state becomes the neutralizer of religious antagonisms.
 Thomas Hobbes's doctrine of the state is based on the fact that man becomes a subject; his actions are completely subject to state law, while he remains free in his private sphere.
 The state offers protection against obedience.
 Koselleck concludes that the "moral qualification of the sovereign" consists "in his political function of establishing and maintaining order."
 It is the "cruel experiences of the confessional civil wars" from which the European order of states has developed.